pirafrank/fpiracom/README.md

 jekyll s
 ```

-add `--future` to compile and show post with later date than today.
+add `--future` to compile and show post with later date than today;

+add `--drafts` to compile and show drafts.

 ## Build it